Conner Frankamp: Zenit Saint Petersburg

 On June 21, 2021, Frankamp officially signed with Russian club Zenit Saint Petersburg of the VTB United League and the EuroLeague.

 He left the team after the 2022 Russian invasion of Ukraine.

 Promitheas Patras

 On April 8, 2022, Frankamp returned to Greece, signing with Promitheas Patras.
 On May 13 of the same year, he abruptly parted ways with the club, just before the start of the Greek Basket League playoffs.
 In only 8 games, Frankamp averaged 13.3 points, 1.7 rebounds, 1.7 assists and 1 steal, playing around 27 minutes per contest.

 Limoges

 On May 18, 2022, he has signed with CSP Limoges of the LNB Pro A.

 Gaziantep Basketbol

 On July 14, 2022, he signed with Gaziantep Basketbol of the Basketbol Süper Ligi and the FIBA Europe Cup.

 AfterShocks

 Frankamp has played for the AfterShocks, a team of Wichita State alumni, competing in The Basketball Tournament (TBT), an annual single-elimination bracket tournament.

+Río Breogán

+On October 8, 2023, Connor Frankamp signed with CB Breogán of the Liga ACB and the Basketball Champions League.

+New Taipei CTBC DEA

+On November 4, 2024, Frankamp signed with the New Taipei CTBC DEA of the Taiwan Professional Basketball League (TPBL).
+On January 17, 2025, New Taipei CTBC DEA terminated the contract relationship with Frankamp.

+National team career

+Frankamp played with the junior youth national teams of the United States.
+With the USA, he played at the 2011 FIBA Under-16 Americas Championship, where he won a gold medal.
+He also played with the USA junior national team at the 2012 FIBA Under-17 World Championship, where he also won a gold medal.

+Frankamp later gained Georgian citizenship, in order to become a member of the senior men's Georgian national team.